GenTSE: Enhancing Target Speaker Extraction via a Coarse-to-Fine Generative Language Model: Methodology

 \subsection{Direct Preference Optimization}

-Existing LM-based TSE approaches typically optimize LMs using token-level likelihood objectives.
-However, improving token prediction does not necessarily translate into more perceptually natural or pleasant speech.
-To overcome this mismatch, we train the acoustic LM with DPO \cite{rafailov2023direct} to explicitly bias its output distribution toward perceptually preferred speech.
+Existing LM-based TSE methods rely on token-level likelihood objectives, which do not strictly align with perceptual speech quality.
+To address this, we train the acoustic LM with DPO \cite{rafailov2023direct} to explicitly bias its output distribution toward perceptually preferred speech.
 For each context $y = [S, DAC_{ref}, DAC_{mix}]$, we construct a pair of Simcodec token sequences $(A^+, A^-)$, where $A^\pm = [a^\pm_1, \ldots, a^\pm_N]$ and $A^+$ is judged better than $A^-$.
 The DPO objective then optimizes the model to increase the likelihood of $A^+$ while correspondingly decreasing the likelihood of $A^-$, as specified in Eq. (\ref{eq:dpo_factored}).

-Here, $\psi$ denotes the parameters of the target model being optimized, $\mathrm{ref}$ represents a frozen reference model used to stabilize training, $\pi$ is the sequence probability distribution, the scalar $\beta>0$ regulates preference strength, and $\sigma(\cdot)$ corresponds to the logistic sigmoid function.
+Here, $\psi$ denotes the parameters of the target model being optimized and $\mathrm{ref}$ represents the parameters of a frozen reference model used to stabilize training.
+Both models are initialized to $\phi'$, the parameters after FLC. $\pi$ is the sequence probability distribution, the scalar $\beta>0$ regulates preference strength, and $\sigma(\cdot)$ corresponds to the logistic sigmoid function.

-At the start of training, we initialize both the reference model $ref$ and the trainable model $\psi$ to $\phi'$, the parameters after FLC.
-To form each preference pair $(A^+, A^-)$, we first use $ref$ to sample $M$ candidate Simcodec token sequences of the target speech from the top-$k$ logits following the same procedure as in \cite{li2025aligning}.
-Each candidate is then decoded by the SimCodec decoder, and evaluated using UTMOS \cite{saeki2022utmos}, a DNN-based MOS predictor strongly correlated with human judgments.
-The candidate with the highest UTMOS score is selected as $A^+$, while the one with the lowest score becomes $A^-$.
+To construct a preference pair $(A^+, A^-)$, the $ref$ model conditions on context $y$ to produce logits $Logits_{ref}(\hat{A}) \in \mathbb{R}^{N \times |\mathcal{V}|}$, where $|\mathcal{V}|$ is the vocabulary size.
+From these logits, $M$ candidate Simcodec token sequences are independently sampled via top-$k$ multinomial sampling at each timestep.
+Each candidate sequence is then decoded by the SimCodec decoder, and evaluated using UTMOS \cite{saeki2022utmos}, a DNN-based MOS predictor strongly correlated with human judgments.
+The candidate sequence with the highest UTMOS score is selected as $A^+$, while the one with the lowest score becomes $A^-$.